Need a simple website blocker for studying, working, or even for keeping a team on track?

 LeechBlock is another extension, but this one is for Mozilla Firefox users.

 LeechBlock is a great little website blocking tool that works a little differently than Google Chrome’s “StayFocusd” extension (see above).

-So, for instance, if you want Facebook, Twitter and YouTube blocked from 9 a.m. to 5 p.m., but only want Buzzfeed and a few other news sites blocked from 1 p.m. to 5 p.m., you can do that all from one place at one time.
-Pretty cool!
+So, for instance, if you want Facebook, Twitter, and YouTube blocked from 9 a.m. to 5 p.m. but only want Buzzfeed and a few other news sites blocked from 1 p.m. to 5 p.m., you can do that all from one place at one time by putting them in different sets.

 Any platform as long as the user is using the Mozilla Firefox web browser.

 LeechBlock is one of the few web blockers that allows you to have multiple sets of sites and have each set of sites blocked for certain amounts of time, separately.